MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 configuration information for a service endpoint.
 ServiceMode provides additional key=value parameters within each RDATA set.

-TO BE REMOVED: If we use this for providing configuration for DNS authorities, it is likely we'd specify a distinct "NS2" RR type that is an instantiation of SVCB for authoritative nameserver delegation and parameter specification, similar to HTTPS.
-See {{?I-D.tapril-ns2}} as one example.

 ## Goals of the SVCB RR